hexbatch/apple-core/v1/docs/core/sets.operations.md

 so #apples>@child(#ads.none).bears:2

 searches first sets of apple tokens, then for any immediate child whose set token it type ads with attribute none fine a token with attribute bear value 2 in that set

+to start a search at a particular set, use the @set(#apples)

+to list all the tokens in a set, do not put any modifiers after the last set:

+to search with ownership use the @owner(some user attribute) to search all sets a user owns, that you can see just do @owner(.username:will)

+to combine searches using the set modifiers and the user modifier
+@set(#apples@owner(.username:will))

+to see if something exists, without getting an iterator search result back put ? at the end of the search

+Search results give back iterators and a page contents, use the iterator id to get the next page, iteration is one way only and can have duplicates in the results as things are updated in between calls for a page

+### Global Set

+    All tokens are in a global set (G) so if needing to find any token at all use G for A